 About the College of Arts and Sciences

-As UofL's largest academic unit, the College offers a diverse range of opportunities from over 30 departments and programs in the natural and physical sciences, the social and behavioral sciences, and the arts and humanities.
+As UofL's largest academic unit, the College of Arts & Sciences offers a diverse range of opportunities from over 30 departments and programs in the natural and physical sciences, the social and behavioral sciences, and the arts and humanities.
 A degree from Arts & Sciences provides a solid foundation upon which to build future academic, professional and personal successes.

 Our students learn how to think critically; but they don’t just think, they do.
 They explore, create, research, communicate, collaborate, and meaningfully engage in the world around them.
 As a result, graduates of UofL’s College of Arts & Sciences are adaptable, innovative, and highly attuned problem-solvers.
 They are lifelong learners who are well-equipped for the work force and primed to make significant contributions to their chosen professions and respective communities.